jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 At *service* level, that packets are displayed which pass through the data link layer (i.e. carry data from/to higher layers).
-At *peer* level, the visualization is triggered by the packets which are internal to the operation of the data link layer protocol.At *protocol* level, `DataLinkVisualizer` displays the packets which starts from the data link layer in the source node and enter the data link layer in the destination node.
+At *peer* level, the visualization is triggered by the packets which are internal to the operation of the data link layer protocol.
+At *protocol* level, `DataLinkVisualizer` displays the packets which starts from the data link layer in the source node and enter the data link layer in the destination node.